CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: CodeLutra

-\paragraph{Preference-guided refinement.} While one can directly employ a preference optimization approach like DPO \citep{rafailov2023direct} on our curated dataset $\mathcal{D}_t$, this approach presents a notable limitation due to its tendency to decrease the likelihood of both correct and rejected code during training.
-This is evidenced by the dashed lines in Figure~\ref{fig:logps}, which is also observed in \cite{pal2024smaug,feng2024towards}.
+\paragraph{Generating correct and failed code.} At each iteration $t$, the model $\pi_t$ generates $M$ code responses for each input $x_i \in \mathcal{D}$: $\hat{y}_{i}^m \sim \pi_t(x_i)$ for $m \in \{1, 2, \dots, M\}$.
+These responses are executed to determine correctness, with successful outputs categorized into $Y_{i}^{(c)}$ and failures into $Y_{i}^{(r)}$.
+This process introduces output diversity and enables the construction of the preference dataset. \paragraph{Preference dataset construction.} A core aspect of our framework is constructing a preference dataset $\mathcal{D}_t$ at each iteration $t$, capturing the relative quality of generated code.
+For each input $x_i$, $K$ preference pairs are created by pairing one correct code $\hat{y}_i^{c_k} \in Y_{i}^{(c)}$ with one rejected code $\hat{y}_i^{r_k} \in Y_{i}^{(r)}$.
+Sampling with replacement is used if either set contains fewer than $K$ responses.
+The resulting dataset, $\mathcal{D}_t = \{(x_i, \hat{y}_i^{c_k}, \hat{y}_i^{r_k})\}$, contains $n \times K$ triplets, where $n$ is the size of the initial dataset.
+This evaluation mechanism offers clear feedback, particularly syntax and execution errors common in code generation tasks, and enables the construction of preference dataset. \paragraph{Preference-guided refinement.} While one can directly employ a preference optimization approach like DPO \citep{rafailov2023direct} on our curated dataset $\mathcal{D}_t$, this approach presents a notable limitation due to its tendency to decrease the likelihood of both correct and rejected code during training.
+This is evidenced by the dashed lines in Figure~\ref{fig:logps}, which is also observed in \cite{pal2024smaug,feng2024towards,liu2024provably}.
+This occurs because DPO relies on proxy rewards from limited data, leading to misdirected gradient updates that cause the model to conservatively reduce likelihood for both response types \citep{liu2024provably}.
 This diminishing likelihood can significantly impact our framework, especially since our correct code are critical for successfully solving the assigned tasks.
 It is crucial, therefore, to prioritize the likelihood of correct solutions to the task at hand.